 Regular inspections and cleaning is the best way to ensure that your pipes are in the best possible condition.
 This should prevent premature collapse or damage caused by wear and tear, misuse or neglect.

 If your drain has collapsed and you want to know the precise cause, a CCTV survey is the answer.
 This in-depth inspection will provide you with a full internal view of your drains, identifying signs of damage and hopefully clearly identifying the root of the issue.
 The inspection is recorded and reported on, so if the damage is indeed accidental – or beyond your control – you’ll have the evidence to prove it and make a successful claim.

-What’s more, at ClearFirst Drainage, we have a specialist insurance agent who will contact your insurer on your behalf, taking away all the stress and worry from the entire process.
+What’s more, at Express Clear, we have a specialist insurance agent who will contact your insurer on your behalf, taking away all the stress and worry from the entire process.